Getting Started in Clinical Research

 - Individual faculty can contact a company directly; alternately, the sponsor or its contract research organization (CRO) will inquire if an investigator wishes to participate in a planned study.

 - Because company product development plans are confidential, the PI must sign a confidentiality disclosure agreement (CDA) before being sent a full protocol for consideration.
 If you receive a CDA, review it and forward it to SOM Grants and Contracts, which negotiates and signs such documents.

 - The company will provide a protocol synopsis and a feasibility questionnaire for the faculty to review and complete.
-The Clinical Data Repository may be useful for assessing the patient population available for potential participation.

 - The company may conduct a preliminary site visit or hold an investigator’s meeting to discuss the project in greater depth.